AliceGlan/scooter-tots/README.md

 - flex-box support
 - creating a circle, and curved edges

-i used Code institue runthrough project to support me in creating a toggling navigation menu
+I used Code institue runthrough project to support me in creating a toggling navigation menu

-i used google support to help troubleshoot my iframes not working https://support.google.com/maps/answer/144361?hl=en&co=GENIE.Platform%3DDesktop
+I used google support to help troubleshoot my iframes not working https://support.google.com/maps/answer/144361?hl=en&co=GENIE.Platform%3DDesktop

 i used dev tools